grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Fetch data from frontend code using the data proxy

-If you want to fetch data from your app frontend code without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues or using authenticated requests, you want to use the [data proxy](../create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md).
+If you want to fetch data from your app frontend code without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues or using authenticated requests, then you want to use the [data proxy](../create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md).

 ## Bundle plugins inside your app